top of page

 Will the apprenticeship help them get the career they want?

-There’s no need to be too specific about the job or role they ultimately want, but it’s important that they can see a correlation between their apprenticeship, the areas of study, the experience it will give them, and where they want to be in the future (say five years’ time).
+There’s no need to be too specific about the job or role they ultimately want, but it’s important they can see a correlation between their apprenticeship, the areas of study, the experience it will give them, and where they want to be in future (say five years’ time).

 Is your child applying for an apprenticeship?